Own-Data-Privateer/hoardy-web/README.md

 It's a self-hosted web app into which you can feed the URLs for them to be archived, so to make it archive all of your web browsing:

+Pros:

+- it produces archives in WARC format, which is a de-facto standard and has a lot of tooling around it;
+- stable, well-tested, and well-supported.

 Cons:

 - you have to run it, and it's a rather heavy Java app;
 - you'll need to write a separate browser plugin to redirect all links you click to your local instance's `/save/` REST API URLs (which is not hard, but I'm unaware if any such add-on exists);
 - and you won't be able to archive your HTTP `POST` requests with it.

-Pros:

-- produces archives in WARC format, which is a de-facto standard and has a lot of tooling around it;
-- stable, well-tested, and well-supported.

 ## [Archivy](https://github.com/archivy/archivy)